Beyond the Opening Moves

 Here, the symmetrical nature of the center, as well as the exchange of queens, leads to a more drawish game that often leads into the endgame.
 Players who play the King’s Indian Defense with Black must be ready for both types of central structures and be familiar with the type of play that ensues.

 Many opening variations will lead very quickly into a certain type of central structure and thus study of model games and typical positions will be profitable.

 However, certain openings such as the Reti (1.Nf3 d5 2.c4) can often lead to many types of central structures as well as transposing to other opening systems altogether.
 It is important to study these as well, but we have to be flexible and understand at what points in our opening our opponent can determine the direction of the game.

-Thematic Pawn Breaks
+Thematic Pawn Breaks in the chess opening

 Understanding the central structures in our opening systems lead naturally to the thematic pawn breaks in our systems.
 Understanding when, why, and how we achieve these pawn breaks is important if we are to maximize our effectiveness with our openings.

 A good example of understanding the power of pawn breaks in a chess opening is to compare the traditional Queen’s Gambit Declined with the Chigorin Defense of the QGD.
 First, let’s consider the Queen’s Gambit Declined after the typical moves 1.d4 d5 2.c4 e6 3.Nc3 (diagram):